 - 1 ½ cups

-powdered Lakanto monkfruit sweetener or equivalent powdered sweetener
+Lakanto Powdered or equivalent powdered sweetener (how to make powdered sweetener)

 - 2 cups unsalted butter, room temperature